-- If cadet event is occurring at the O-Course, OCPs (with or without blouse shirt) shall be worn - Service-specific field uniforms are authorized when conducting activities under the purview of ROTC units. - The following additional uniform requirements apply: - No rings, watches, or necklaces shall be worn. - Pockets will be empty and buckles aligned to the hip. - Boots and long trousers are required - The O-Course will only be used during daylight hours, from 30 minutes before sunrise until 30 minutes after sunset. - This requirement may not apply if a member of the Commandant's Staff, or a member of an ROTC Staff, is present at the O-Course with cadets during activities before or after daylight hours. - Activities on the O-Course will be suspended for a minimum of thirty minutes after thunder is heard. - All cadets shall move to a building or back to their residence hall to wait. - The O-Course will not be used while the obstacles are wet or damp from rain or dew. - The minimum number of cadets who can negotiate the O-Course is two. - Cadets will not run the Obstacle Course for time until they have developed the skills to negotiate each obstacle with proficiency. - Cadets utilizing the rope climb will only touch the log at the top of the climb.
+- If cadet event is occurring at the O-Course, OCPs (with or without blouse shirt) shall be worn - Service-specific field uniforms are authorized when conducting activities under the purview of ROTC units. - The following additional uniform requirements apply: - No rings, watches, or necklaces shall be worn. - Pockets will be empty and buckles aligned to the hip. - Boots and long trousers are required. - The O-Course will only be used during daylight hours, from 30 minutes before sunrise until 30 minutes after sunset. - This requirement may not apply if a member of the Commandant's Staff, or a member of an ROTC Staff, is present at the O-Course with cadets during activities before or after daylight hours. - Activities on the O-Course will be suspended for a minimum of thirty minutes after thunder is heard. - All cadets shall move to a building or back to their residence hall to wait. - The O-Course will not be used while the obstacles are wet or damp from rain or dew. - Cadets will not run the Obstacle Course for time until they have developed the skills to negotiate each obstacle with proficiency.

+• Cadets utilizing the rope climb will only touch the log at the top of the climb.
 Cadets shall not swing up and over the log and then climb back down.